 The IELTS offers two different exams and so it is important that you choose the right test; IELTS Academic and IELTS Professional.
 If you are an international registered nurse that wants to work in the USA, you will need to take the IELTS Academic.

 Where can I take the IELTS?

-You can find an IELTS test centre in over 1200 locations across 140 countries, so there is sure to be a test centre not too far away from you.
+You can find an IELTS test center in over 1200 locations across 140 countries, so there is sure to be a test center not too far away from you.
 To find an IELTS test location near you, visit their Find a Test Location page.